deepmind/aux/README.md

 import dm_aux as aux
 import jax

-# Load an waveform into a NumPy array with your preferred library.
+# Load a waveform into a NumPy array with your preferred library.
 x = load_waveform()

 key = jax.random.PRNGKey(0)